masterminds-kenya/social_network/checklist-06.md

 - [ ] Manage Campaign active status:
   - [ ] Option 1) All managed by active dates: If before expire AND (after start OR created date).
   - [ ] Option 2) Process to switch Campaign.completed bool; possible end of Campaign processes.
+- [ ] Create process to automatically collect User account metrics if User is in a campaign.
+  - [ ] ?
+When to collect: Campaign end | Campaign start | User assigned to uncompleted Campaign?

 ### Capture Media Image Files for Stories